Moonquakeyu/COMP3025J-DCNN-For-FER-based-AR/README.md

 # COMP3025J-DCNN-For-FER-based-AR

-This repository is for the COMP3025J ARVR case study code, which can run in a Python environment.
+This repository is for the COMP3025J ARVR case study code, which can run in a Python environment. // It is a deep learning project for real-time emotion recognition in an Augmented reality (AR) environment

 ## Model Information